Rdbaker/GameCenter/deploy/readme.md

-This setup guide was ran on a clean ubuntu 14.04 LTS image.
-For best results, use the same.
-You can use a VM, an existing machine, or any other method you're comfortable with.

 This setup guide refers to the AWS UI as it was in December 2015.
 For best results, go back in time or interpret the instructions to the best of your ability given the changes in the UI.